xmonader/letsbuildacompiler-pretty/src/tutor06_booleanexpressions.md

 | 2     | term           | *, /, AND         |
 | 3     | expression     | +, -, OR          |

-Notice that there is only ONE set of syntax  rules,  applying  to both  kinds  of  operators.
+Notice that there is only _one_ set of syntax  rules,  applying  to both  kinds  of  operators.
 According to this  grammar,  then, expressions like `x + (y AND NOT z) DIV 3` are perfectly legal.
 And, in  fact,  they  ARE ... as far as the parser  is  concerned.
-Pascal  doesn't  allow  the  mixing  of arithmetic and Boolean variables, and things like this are caught at the SEMANTIC level, when it comes time to  generate  code  for them, rather than at the syntax level.
+Pascal  doesn't  allow  the  mixing  of arithmetic and Boolean variables, and things like this are caught at the _semantic_ level, when it comes time to  generate  code  for them, rather than at the syntax level.

 The authors of C took  a  diametrically  opposite  approach: they